clux/facemaulers/east/nekrina.md

 Knows how to get to [[velddrinnsshar]], without getting trapped (through Shadowfell, two-way portal from [[irithyll]]) (knowledge of one of the owned dwarves some are duergar).

 If they get one to leave, close the door.
-Bring jojo the Umber Hulk.
+Bring jojo the Umber Hulk + a chuul (googol).
 Can have the upper levels be extremely clean, like acid cleaned.

 - 29 sleeping chambers of important people (lore info here about Akkhan)
 - 31 tombs (very old, Kiaransalee lore here)

 #### Lore
 - The disappearance of Maerimydra.
 Temple to Kiaransalee at the top of the underdark city.
 Now it's a hole in the ground (map location to where it was).
+Irae was a cleric there.
+- Map of it
 - Akkhan was buried not far from that city up north.
 Boreal Diamond Mines.
+Pamphlet; "come make your sacrifices and pay your respects".

 - TODO: ritual that can hamper Irae's powers.
 - TODO: Lore about help from [[eilistraee]]?